AlexBurnes/buildfab/README.md

 - **YAML-driven configuration** with intuitive syntax and modular organization
 - **DAG-based execution** with parallel processing and dependency management
 - **Matrix feature** for parallel execution across multiple configurations
+- **Matrix on stages** for cross-compiler builds and multi-platform testing
 - **Pool-based concurrency control** with global and matrix-specific limits
 - **Built-in actions** for common tasks (git checks, version validation)
 - **Action variants** for platform-specific execution